AaltoUrbanWater/GisToSWMM5/README.txt

 as well as files defining the subcatchments ([PATH TO OUTPUT BASE FILENAME]_subcatchments.wkt) and their routing ([PATH TO OUTPUT BASE FILENAME]_subcatchment_routing.wkt) as defined in SWMM in Well Known Text (wkt) vector format.
-E.g. QGIS can natively understand .wkt-files.
+E.g. QGIS can natively understand .wkt-files, for conversion to shapefiles using ogr2ogr a .csvt file defining the field types of .wkt file is created.

 Folder 'utils' contains utility programs for various tasks.